-Anyone can be listed as a Level 1 bander, and can band any species of bird, but only under direct supervision of a Level 3 bander certified for the species.
-Level 1 banders are required to log their bird banding and handling experience using the NZNBBS training log, to be signed by the Level 3 trainer.
+Level 1 trainees may only operate under the direct supervision of a Level 3 operator certified for the species group or capture method.
+Level 1 operators are required to log their capture, marking and handling experience using the NZNBBS training log, to be signed by the Level 3 trainer.

 Level 2: intermediate, competent

-Level 2 banders are competent to band birds independently, but still need to operate under a Level 3 bander in whose name the bands will be issued.
-The Level 3 bander retains responsibility for the bands as well as all banding conducted by the Level 2 bander.
-Level 2 banders are required to log their bird banding experience using the NZNBBS training log.
+Level 2 operators are considered competent to capture/mark birds independently, but still need to operate under the general supervision of a Level 3 operator in whose name bird bands will be issued.
+The Level 3 bander retains responsibility for all capturing and marking conducted by the Level 2 operator.
+Level 2 operators are required to log their capture, marking and handling experience using the NZNBBS training log.

 Level 3: expert, supervisor, trainer

-Level 3 banders have extensive experience for the species and capture methods listed on their certificate.
-Responsibilities include supervising and training Level 1 and Level 2 banders, signing training logs, ordering bands, submitting banding schedules, overseeing projects, and ensuring that the necessary Wildlife Act Authorisation permits are in place.
+Level 3 operators have extensive experience for the species and capture methods listed on their certificate.
+Responsibilities include supervising Level 2 and training Level 1 operators, signing training logs, ordering bands, submitting banding schedules, overseeing projects, and ensuring that the necessary Wildlife Act Authorisation / permits are in place.